jstoxrocky/zksnarks_example/README.md

 Great!
 Now we're inside a Docker container that has all the ZoKrates commands available to us.
 Before we run anything, I'm going to provide a little description for each of the ZoKrates commands found on their github README, since there is currently no explanation for them.

  - `compile`
-	 - Takes a file written in the ZoKrates higher level language and compiles it into an arithmetic circuit (creates the arithmetic circuit `C` from the Consensys article).
+	 - Takes a file written in the ZoKrates higher level language and compiles it into an arithmetic circuit (creates the arithmetic circuit `C` from the ConsenSys article).
 	 - Mandatory arguments
 		 - `-i path/to/file.code`
  - `setup`
-	 - Generates the proving key and verification key from the arithemetic circuit and "toxic-waste" parameter `lambda` (runs the generator function from the Consensys article `(pk, vk) = G(λ, C)`).
+	 - Generates the proving key and verification key from the arithemetic circuit and "toxic-waste" parameter `lambda` (runs the generator function from the ConsenSys article `(pk, vk) = G(λ, C)`).
  - `compute-witness `
 	 - Creates a "witness" for use in generating a proof.
 A proof is dependent on specific values of public and private arguments.
 These values are called the witness.
 	 - Mandatory arguments